-Let's talk about what you're going to learn throughout this course: how to write web sites and web apps.
-In the process we'll teach how to use all the tools necessary to code, to do a light bit of design, and how to continue forward afterwards.
-After the end of this course, you can reasoably expect to know how to code a website from scratch and be prepared to take more courses on the Frontend Masters beginner path.
+Let's talk about what you're going to learn throughout this course: how to write websites and web apps.
+In the process we'll teach how to use all the tools necessary to code, to do a light bit of design, and how to continue forward afterward.
+After the end of this course, you can reasonably expect to know how to code a website from scratch and be prepared to take more courses on the Frontend Masters beginner path.

 What is HTML?